 Companies that want to reduce risk associated with trade compliance

 should find a way to manage rapid change.
-By standardizing and
+Firstly, they need to set an

-automating processes, and integrating compliance checks with export
+business processes, and integrating compliance checks with export and

 compliance and mitigate the risk of violations.